Firwanaa/cpu-architecture-mid/README.md

 3. 0.001469823

 ##### 146.52437
-- Step 1: Normalise the number by moving the decimal point to the RHS of the first digit `0.14652437 * 10^3` (explicit)
+- Step 1: Normalise the number by moving the decimal point to the LHS of the first digit `0.14652437 * 10^3` (explicit)
 - Step 2: Determine the sign: positive `1`
 - Step 3: Calculate the Exponent (E) by counting the places the decimal point moved to the right, E will be negative.
 If moved to the left E will be positive:  `moved to the left two places 10^3 E is 3`
 - Step 4: Apply Excess-50 bias, `E + 50 = 3 + 50 = 53`